DocSystem/win11compatcheck/README.md

 * Wait and see if your PC is compatible with Windows 11

 ## Issues

-For the moment, I only tested the script on my computer which has an Intel Core i7-9750H and a TPM 2.0.

 If you have any issue with the script, report it on the [issues page](https://github.com/DocSystem/win11compatcheck/issues/)